Ntarasiuk/nexthasurajwt/README.md

 ## Environment setup
 ---
 Edit `.env.example` with the values and change the name to `.env.local`

-In order to add more authentication flows, install the packages from [passport](http://www.passportjs.org/packages/)

 Here are some links to get started with other authentication providers